hzjian123/Blog/content/docs/diffusion.md

 +++
-title = 'Diffusion Model'
-date = 2023-12-23T19:09:04+08:00
+title = 'Diffusion Model Explain' date = 2023-12-23T19:09:04+08:00
 draft = false
 tags = ["tech"]
 categories = ["tutorial"]
 math = true
 +++
-# Diffusion Model Explain
-## Likelihood Maximization and ELBO
+# Likelihood Maximization and ELBO
 Assume data is generated from some latent variable $z$.
 It might include higher-level representations such as color and shape.
 The goal is to use this latent variable to get new samples.
 We can introduce a joint probability $p(x,z)$ and try to maximize likelihood of *p(x)*
 $$p(x)=\int p(x,z)dz$$
 Since integration is intractable, we apply Bayes theorem instead.